 4. Sufficient Budget And Backup for Minimum Six Months

-It usually takes minimum six months on social media before you begin to see significant engagement converting into paying customers.
+It usually takes minimum six months for a good social media plan before you begin to see significant engagement converting into paying customers.

 The process is